certtools/intelmq/intelmq/bots/outputs/elastic/README.md

 * elastic_doctype    : docname to put the event data, defaults to events
 * sanitize_keys      : true/false value to indicate if key names should be changed to remove '.', which is forbidden character in ES, defaults to true
 * replacement_char   : if sanitize_keys is true, which character should be used as replacement for '.', defaults to '_'
+* flatten_fields     : In ES, some query and aggrigations work better if the fields are flat and not nested.
+Here you can provide a list of fields to flatten out.
+                       List of fields is seprated by comma (,) eg extra,field2